Obelixor-Team/OandaRates/README.md

 *   **Local Data Storage:** Stores historical rate data in a SQLite database for persistent access.
 *   **Interactive GUI:** A modern, terminal-themed graphical user interface built with PyQt6.
 *   **Filtering & Categorization:** Filter instruments by text search or pre-defined categories (Forex, Indices, Commodities, Metals, CFDs, Bonds, Other).
-*   **Automated Updates:** Automatically updates data daily at 10:30 PM GMT.
+*   **Automated Updates:** Automatically updates data daily at 10:30 PM GMT (market close) and saves to the database.
+*   **Manual Updates:** Users can manually fetch and display the latest rates, but these are *not* saved to the database to preserve the integrity of settled rates.
+*   **Sortable Columns:** Click on column headers to sort data in ascending or descending order.
+*   **Color-coded Rates & Charges:** Long/Short Rate and Charge columns are color-coded (green for positive, red for negative) for quick visual analysis.
-*   **Historical Data Visualization:** Double-click an instrument to view a line plot of its historical rates and key statistics.
+*   **Enhanced Historical Statistics:** Double-click an instrument to view a line plot of its historical rates, along with comprehensive statistics including Mean, Median, Standard Deviation, Min/Max, and Average Daily Change for both long and short rates.
-*   **Percentage Display:** Long and Short rates are displayed as percentages with two decimal places.
+*   **Window Persistence:** The application remembers and restores the main window's size and position upon reopening.

 ## Tech Stack